sdarlington/sdarlington.github.io/content/posts/2025-01-31-not-all-tech.md

 > Somewhere along the line, technology went from something hopeful to something threatening.

 Given the continued overreach of the trillion Dollar companies (Meta, Alphabet, Apple, Microsoft, Amazon) this is understandable.
 Whether we like it or not, these companies have an outsized influence on the technologies we use.
 Their success allows them to push into even more niches, from your phone, to your watch, to your speakers, to your car, to your fridge.
-When they collectively decided that AI was the next big things, they subjected us to it, whether we wanted it or not.
+When they collectively decided that AI was the next big thing, they subjected us to it, whether we wanted it or not.
 These companies farm your personal information so they can sell advertising[^1], and obscure what they do to make it impossible to opt-out or give informed consent.

 Worse[^2], to further their goals, they try to curry favour with tawdry politicians by contributing money and time and undeserved compliments.